TRIM: Token Reduction and Inference Modeling for Cost-Effective Language Generation: Evaluation

 \section{Evaluation}

 The evaluation is divided into two experiments.
-The first one applies Algorithm~\ref{alg:inferable} for the identification of a good set of inferable terms $S$ without notable downgrade in the metrics.
-In the second experiment, once the set $S$ has been fixed, several language models will be trained and evaluated in the task of the reconstructor model $M_R$.
+The first one applies Algorithm~\ref{alg:inferable} for the identification of a good set of easily-inferable words $W$ without notable downgrade in the metrics.
+In the second experiment, once the set $W$ has been fixed, several language models will be trained and evaluated in the task of the reconstruction model $M_R$.
 We also analyzed if the results validate the applicability of the complete pipeline without noticing relevant deterioration in the output.